You have been redirected to your local version of the requested page

 Figure 1.
 Inline near-infrared spectroscopy (NIRS) system configuration for cleaning bath analysis.

-Efficient silicon wafer cleaning demands optimal process control to ensure an increase in product throughput without additional defects while increasing production rates and profitability at the same time.
+Efficient silicon wafer cleaning requires optimal process control to ensure an increase in product throughput without additional defects, while increasing production rates and profitability at the same time.

 The smaller the semiconductor device, the more difficult it is to remove the small particles from the surface of the silicon wafer.
 Therefore, semiconductor manufacturers perform the standard cleaning steps in a wet bench inside a cleanroom to control the environment and avoid further contamination.
 This setup leaves very limited space to install an analysis system.
 Additionally, any chemical handling should be avoided inside the cleanroom area to increase personal and production safety, and to avoid contamination of the wafers.